Bandaru Dattatreya

-Bandaru Dattatreya (born 12 June 1947) is an Indian politician and the former governor of the State of Haryana since 2021 till 2025 He was also the 20th governor of Himachal Pradesh and was the member of Lok Sabha for Secunderabad from 2014 to 2019.
+Bandaru Dattatreya (born 12 June 1947) is an Indian politician and the former governor of the State of Haryana from 2021 till 2025.
+He was also the 20th governor of Himachal Pradesh and was the member of Lok Sabha for Secunderabad from 2014 to 2019.
 He belongs to the Bharatiya Janata Party (BJP).

 Born in Hyderabad, Dattatreya graduated with a science degree.
 He joined Rashtriya Swayamsevak Sangh in 1965 and was imprisoned during The Emergency.
 In 1991, he was elected to the Lok Sabha from Secunderabad constituency for the first time.
 In 1997, he was appointed party president for the state unit.
 In 1998, he was re-elected and served as Union Minister of State for Urban Development in the second Vajpayee ministry.
 He was elected for a third consecutive time in 1999 and again served as a Minister of State in third Vajpayee ministry.
 He lost the Lok Sabha election in 2004 and 2009.
 The party appointed him as national vice-president in 2013.
 In May 2014, he was re-elected to the Lok Sabha from his former constituency.
 In November he was made a Minister of State for Labour and Employment in the Modi ministry and became the lone minister from Telangana.